The Blue Trail: Box office

+Critical response

+On the review aggregator website Rotten Tomatoes, 98% of 54 critics' reviews are positive.
+The website's consensus reads: "Finding dignity and fresh beginnings in old age, The Blue Trail is a scrappy adventure that elevates its modest production value with ample doses of imagination."
+On Metacritic, the film has a weighted average score of 78 out of 100 based on 16 critics, which the site labels as "generally favorable" reviews.

 Peter Debruge reviewing at Berlin Film Festival, for Variety wrote, "[Gabriel Mascaro] has always had an incredible visual sense, though his plots tend to lack focus.
 Not this one."
 Debruge ended his review with a poetic touch, saying that although Tereza's journey is only 86 minutes long, it’s packed with unforgettable scenes—like a huge pile of tires returned to the forest, a strange graveyard of theme park pieces, and a small boat gliding through a winding river, almost like it’s flying.